salo-technology/mongoose-athena/README.md

 ## Publishing

-1. Before opening a PR, run `yarn release:prep` locally to ~~add changelog and~~ increment version number on your branch
+1. Create a feature branch from master
 2. Open a PR from your feature back to master
-3. When the development pipeline completes, hit merge and the publish pipeline will release your changes
+3. When you are ready to release the library checkout master and pull down the latest code.
+4. run `yarn release` locally to add changelog and increment version number and then push directly to master to trigger publish action

 ## Testing